NesterovAlexsey/Project3JavaBasicCourse/README.md

 the number of correct repetitions;
 * __Report__ - counts the number of learned words or words in the learning process, relative to the total volume of the dictionary.
 Displays data on the screen;

+## 4. Tests
+the program has one test in ReportTest class, that checks the correctness of counting the number of learned words